 Network Segmentation Strategies

-Network segmentation is the backbone of secure cloud-to-cloud communications.
+Hybrid cloud network security segmentation is the backbone of secure cloud-to-cloud communications.
 Organizations must implement micro-segmentation to create isolated network segments that boost security and ensure regulatory compliance.

 Micro-segmentation implementation needs multiple deployment approaches based on specific environmental needs:

-Identity-based segmentation adds protection but requires careful planning.
+Identity-based segmentation adds data protection but requires careful planning.
 Organizations should use tagging mechanisms to link workloads with specific applications, which enables coordinated micro-segmentation across hybrid cloud on-premises assets.
-Furthermore, use hybrid cloud application security solution such as Fidelis Halo®
+Furthermore, use hybrid cloud application security solution such as Fidelis Halo® .

 Monitoring and Threat Detection